 Even though it might contain some worthwhile nutrients (especially if you use our HFG carrot cake recipe, which features less fat and more fibre), unfortunately carrot cake will never count towards your 5+ a day.

 Carrot cake is delicious, but it’s not an ‘everyday’ food.

 Potatoes will make me fat

 Potatoes are said to be fattening and have a high GI (glycaemic index), making them unhealthy.
 But the potato doesn’t deserve such bad press.
 A decent-sized potato (150g) contains less than 0.3g of fat.
-The only way it gets a higher fat amount is when it’s added.
-Don’t fry potatoes or serve them with lashings of butter to have a low-fat food.
+The only way it gets a higher fat amount is when the fat is added.
+Not frying potatoes or serving them with lashings of butter will keep them low-fat food.

-Potatoes do have a relatively high GI, but have a small portion and then you don’t need to worry about their glycaemic impact.
+Potatoes do have a relatively high GI, but we usually eat them as part of a mixed meal, so it’s the overall GI that’s more important.
+Keep portions smaller so you don’t need to worry about their glycaemic impact.